he-yang/JSON-to-Excel/source/profeatures.md

 |:--:|:--:|:--:|:--:|:--:|
 |Applicable|✅|✅|❌|❌|

-There are two ways to load JSON data:
+There are three ways to load JSON data:
 - Copy and Paste your JSON data in the text area
 - Click on the Load JSON File(s) file selector, and select your JSON file(s) from your local computer, for batch processing [Pro Features](pricing.md), max 20 files can be loaded at once.
+- Load JSON File(s) from Web URLs, for batch processing [Pro Features](pricing.md), max 20 URLs.
 > Note, the JSON data shall meet the requirements listed in the below [Section Acceptable JSON format](profeatures.md#acceptable-json-format).

 ### Copy and Paste JSON data